<

 • Key accounts research

-• Quality of service reviews and win-loss analysis In business-to-business markets, key accounts can form a significant part of the revenue for the business, but being small in number, conventional research tools are often too blunt and in-personal.
+• Quality of service reviews and win-loss analysis In business-to-business markets, key accounts can form a significant part of the revenue for the business.
 Our Quality of Service Review (QSR) process is a formalised method of gathering information from key account customers to support account planning and relationship development.
-It is particularly suited to major accounts, where the relationship may be complex with many levels of contact and influence.
+For businesses working on a project-by-project basis, win-loss research helps the business understand and improve the bids and offers it makes to customers.

 • More...